BrunoZell/CollectiveIntelligence/litepaper.md

 Standardizing ordering of production and productive output via (potentially unsuccessful) physical delivery.

-- Create commitment schemes that point to possibly valuable action paths
+Create commitment schemes implementing the abstract product structure, to be picked up by the generalized matchmaking algorithm that crawls possible action paths for desired outcomes.

 Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .

 The initial account balance is always at 1MVL/s.
 Rewards

-### Social Network

-Each account keeps track of: balances, resource consumption, wants, commitments, action traces

-### Commitment Schemes

-### Operations

-commitments and work; instatiations of commitment schemes with actual people and things commiting to offering a service.

 ### Self-determined floating Economy